MIDI on LinuxThe right approach for using MIDI on Linux depends on which version of JACK you use. The world divides into:

 -X alsa_midiserver argument.
 To support legacy control applications, you can also use the -X seq argument to the ALSA backend of JACK and get the exact same results.

 - Use a2jmidid to act as a bridge between ALSA MIDI and JACK.
 Do not use the -X seq or -X raw arguments - the timing and performance of these options is not acceptable.

 a2jmidid is an application that bridges between the system MIDI ports and JACK.

-First you should be sure that there is no ALSA sequencer support enabled in jack.
-To do that open qjackctl's Setup window.
+First you should make sure that there is no ALSA sequencer support enabled in JACK.
+To do that open QJackCtl's Setup window.

-Then go to the Misc tab and uncheck the Enable ALSA Sequencer support option.
+Then uncheck the Misc > Enable ALSA Sequencer

 Now it's time to restart your jack server before going on.